 Another consideration is the impact that giving up status as “head of the household” can have on some older adults.
 It will require some advance careful planning to find out how to best help the older adult maintain self-esteem, autonomy and a sense of control.

 If you’re feeling uncertain about your ability to care for your aging parents, another choice may be better suited for both your loved one and your family.
-One choice to look into could be the addition of in home care services in Los Angeles, CA, such as JFS Care.
+One choice to look into could be the addition of Los Angeles, CA home care services, such as JFS Care.
 Our skilled caregivers partner with families to ensure your loved one stays safe and thrives inside his or her home – whether that involves a few hours each week of companionship to enhance socialization, personal care support for safe bathing and dressing, help with household chores and meal preparation, or full-time, live-in care.
 We provide a free-of-charge in-home consultation to learn more about your loved one and to recommend a strategy of care to manage all concerns.
-E-mail us for more information about our in home care services Los Angeles CA.
+E-mail us for more information about our Los Angeles, CA home care services.